 The first service at St. Anne’s was celebrated on Easter Sunday, April 16, 1962.
 At first, the congregation met for worship in a public-school auditorium.
 Four acres of farmland were purchased in 1965, and the present church was built in 1967.
-Over the years, St. Anne’s grew into a thriving inter-generational community with many ministries and activities.
-St. Anne’s officially became a parish in 1990.
+Over the years, St. Anne’s grew into a thriving inter-generational community with many ministries and activities, officially becoming a parish in 1990.

 The Clergy of St. Anne’s

 - The Reverend John Luther, Vicar 1968-1978

 - The Reverend Gary Collins, Vicar 1982-1988

 - The Reverend Cliff Blinman, Vicar 1988-1990, Rector 1990-1994

 - The Reverend Stephen Trever, Rector, January 2017 to July 2018